-In the event of a serious incident, either during lessons or unstructured times, or in the event of continued negative behaviour despite following the steps above, teachers will use their professional judgment and pupils will be referred to the Deputy Head or Head Teacher.
+In the event of a serious incident, either during lessons or unstructured times, or in the event of continued negative behaviour despite efforts to redirect child to positive behaviours, teachers will use their professional judgment and pupils will be referred to a member of SLT.
+In most scenarios, incidents will be dealt with, recorded and followed up by the member of staff responsible for the class at the time.